 We have entered into a joint collaboration and license agreement with Takeda for the commercialization of AMITIZA for gastrointestinal indications in the United States and Canada.
 Takeda will broadly market AMITIZA for the treatment of chronic idiopathic constipation in adults and for other constipation-related gastrointestinal indications, if approved, to office-based specialty physicians and primary care physicians in the United States.
+We have also entered into an agreement with Ventiv Commercial Services, LLC, or Ventiv, to provide us with a specialty sales force to market AMITIZA to hospital-based specialist physicians and long-term care facilities.
 The Takeda sales force dedicated to selling AMITIZA will be significantly larger than our contract sales force, and we will therefore be heavily dependent on the marketing and sales efforts of Takeda.
 If our contract specialty sales force is not effective, or if Takeda is less successful in selling AMITIZA than we anticipate, our ability to generate revenues and achieve profitability will be significantly compromised.

-Prior to July 1, 2007, we utilized Ventiv Commercial Services, LLC, or Ventiv, to provide us with a contract specialty sales force to market AMITIZA to hospital-based specialist physicians and long-term care facilities.
-We terminated our agreement with Ventiv effective July 1, 2007 and we are in the process of internalizing a significant portion of their sales staff as employees of our company.
+In accordance with the terms of our agreement with Ventiv, we have notified Ventiv that we intend to terminate our agreement with them effective July 1, 2007 and to internalize a significant portion of their sales staff as employees of our company.
 This internalization effort may not succeed and our ability to generate revenues and profits may be adversely affected.